"The Messy, Unfiltered Truth About How Writing Saved Me (The Amazing Journey )"

 alive.

-There’s something powerful about writing through pain.
-It forces you to be
+But, there’s something powerful about writing through pain.
+It forces you to be honest — sometimes brutally so.
+However in that rawness, something beautiful emerged.

 That’s when I realized: writing wasn’t just my painkiller.
 It